 The village of Alcalalí is a small village, with about 1300 inhabitants.
 It is located in the Jalon valley, surrounded by almond, orange and olive trees.

 There is an authentic village square with a church and 3 bars/restaurants.
 There are even more different restaurants just outside the village centre.
-On bike-/wandelafstand, in Jalon, Parcent and Orba, there is more catering.
+On bike-/walking disctance, in Jalon, Parcent and Orba, there are more catering options.

 Main sights in Alcalalí are the Torre Medieval (on Saturday to climb, or ask in the townhall), the Iglesia de la Natividad de Nuestra Señora, the Museo Etnológico and the Ermita del Calvari.